-Ceramic Dental Implants in Thousand Oaks: Biocompatible Tooth Replacement
+Ceramic Dental Implants: Biocompatible Tooth Replacement

 Ceramic implants (or zirconia implants) are virtually metal-free, and have the bone-fusing qualities that are so important in a successful tooth implant.
 These modern implants are designed in one piece, and the material has the benefit of appearing very natural – much like a natural tooth, with no dark metal beneath the gum line.
 Ceramic implants make it possible to avoid aesthetic problems – older patients with thinner gums often have a less attractive outcome with titanium, as the grey of the metal may show through the gums or become visible around the margin.

-Ceramic Dental Implants in Malibu – The Benefits
+Ceramic Dental Implants – The Benefits

 Zirconia, the material used in ceramic implants, brings many powerful benefits, including: